tetratelabs/istio-0to60/docs/security.md

 At the moment, any container can, for example, call the customers service or the web-frontend service.

-1. Capture the name of the sleep pod runnin in the default namespace
+1. Capture the name of the sleep pod running in the default namespace

     ```shell
     SLEEP_POD=$(kubectl get pod -l app=sleep -ojsonpath='{.items[0].metadata.name}')
     ```

-1. Call the customers service.
+1. Call the `customers` service.

     ```shell
     kubectl exec $SLEEP_POD -it -- curl customers
     ```

-1. Call the web-frontend service.
+1. Call the `web-frontend` service.

     ```shell
     kubectl exec $SLEEP_POD -it -- curl web-frontend